Mechanics and Multiphysics of Materials Lab: PhD students (advised theses and collaborations) and master students (Laurea Specialistica/Magistrale)

 Carlo Ventura.
 Worked on syntactic foams' micromechanics.

 Luca Viviani.
 Worked on influence of shear on sensing of ionic polymer metal composites.
-Obtained the PhD degree from the University of Parma.
-Now holds a Post-doc position at the University of Trento.
-Email: luca.viviani@unitn.it Link to Google Scholar
+Obtained the PhD degree from the University of Parma and held a Post-doc position at the University of Trento.
+Link to Google Scholar